 At Children's Hospital of Philadelphia (CHOP), delivering high-quality care to our diverse patient population and their families is our top priority.
 In an effort to meet the needs of our patients, we continually strive to create a workforce that reflects the richness of our patients’ diversity.
 We strongly believe that diversity in our faculty, trainees and staff directly contributes to clinical and research breakthroughs and to culturally competent, family-centered care.

-The Department of Pediatrics Summer Research Scholars Program aims to increase diversity in the next generation of clinicians and scientists.
-This program encourages the participation of underrepresented minority summer scholars (African-American, Hispanic, Latino, American Indian, and Alaska Natives) who will spend time in both clinical and research environments working with international experts in pediatric care and child health research.
+The Children’s Hospital of Philadelphia’s Summer Underrepresented Minority Medical Student Research (SUMMR) Program aims to increase diversity in the next generation of clinicians and scientists.
+The SUMMR program supports the participation of underrepresented in medicine (URiM) medical students (Black, Hispanic, Latino, American Indian, and Alaska Natives) in both clinical and research environments, working with international experts in pediatric care and child health research.

-Each summer scholar will receive a $4,000 stipend for the eight-week summer experience.
-Scholars will have the opportunity to meet with the leaders of our Pediatric Residency Program as well as resident and fellow trainees during their time at CHOP.
-Eligible students must be enrolled in U.S. medical schools and must be U.S. citizens.
+Those selected to participate will join us in Philadelphia on our main campus and receive a $5,000 stipend for their in-person participation.
+SUMMR programming will include lectures, research mentorship, and clinical activities over the 8-week experience (May 30th, 2024-July 26th, 2024).
+We offer a varied array of experiences across the Departments of Pediatrics, Surgery, Radiology, Psychiatry, Pathology and Critical Care Medicine/Anesthesia.
+Scholars will have the opportunity to meet with Departmental leaders, leaders of our Pediatric Residency Program, and resident and fellow trainees during their time at CHOP.
+Eligible students must attend all 8 weeks of the program, must be enrolled in U.S. medical schools, and must be U.S. citizens.